nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <br/>

 ### 4.5 Watchlist Management Feature
 The watchlist management feature aims to provide translators with a simple way to keep track of anime by being able to group anime based on their own criteria.
-This allows them to stay organized and focused on their work rather than being concerned over management issues.
+This allows them to stay organized and focused on their work rather than being concerned over irrelevant issues.

 #### 4.5.1 Current Implementation
 The watchlist management feature is facilitated by `WatchlistCommand`.
 By running the command `watchlist` with the relevant parameter and field, `WatchlistParser` will construct `WatchlistCommand` which will be used to execute the user's instruction.